Disaster Recovery Environment definition

 Examples of Disaster Recovery Environment in a sentence

-• Licensee may also install copies of the Software in a Disaster Recovery Environment for use solely in disaster recovery and not for production, development, evaluation or testing purposes other than to ensure that the Software is capable of replacing the primary usage of the Software in case of a disaster.
+• Customer may also install copies of the Software in a Disaster Recovery Environment, on a cold backup basis, for use solely in disaster recovery and not for production, development, evaluation or testing purposes other than to ensure that the Software is capable of replacing the primary usage of the Software in case of a disaster.

 More Definitions of Disaster Recovery Environment

-Disaster Recovery Environment means Your technical environment designed solely to allow You to respond to an interruption in services due to an event beyond Your control that creates an inability on Your part to use the Production Environment to provide critical business functions for a material period of time;
+Disaster Recovery Environment means Customer's technical environment designed solely to allow Customer to respond to an interruption in service due to an event beyond Customer’s control that creates an inability on Customer’s part to provide critical business functions for a material period of time.

 Disaster Recovery Environment or “DR Environment” means a secured and isolated portion of the Unitrends Cloud Services that maintains the Customer’s Protected Servers, and is available to the Customer via SSL Client VPN during DR Testing or DR Events.

-Disaster Recovery Environment means a Production Environment that can only be used for business operations when replacing another Production Environment that is unable to run business operations.
+Disaster Recovery Environment means a Production Environment which can only be used for business operations when replacing another Production Environment which is unable to run business operations.

 Disaster Recovery Environment means an Environment automated and synchronized in near real time with a Production Environment, and is meant to manage the same assets as those of the Production Environment in case the Production Environment fails.